BleuLlama/Scrollytroller/README.md

 # Scrollytroller
-A crank-based controller for use with PlayDate's Pulp web player development tool
+Scrollytroller is a crank-based USB controller, initially inteneded for use with Playdate's Pulp web-based game development tool.

 <img src="images/Controller.jpg">

-This is a USB controller that lets you try out your PlayDate Pulp games with a more accurate user interface, compared with using your keyboard.
+This is a USB controller that lets you try out your Playdate Pulp games with a more accurate user interface, compared with using your keyboard.

+# Function
 The controller generates keyboard presses and mouse scroll wheel events so that the Pulp web player will interact with it properly.
 (I added more buttons and the LEDs because I had the space and thought they might be useful.)